Optimal Partitioning for Dual-Pivot Quicksort: Analysis of Some Known Classification Strategies

 \section{Analysis of Some Known Classification Strategies}

 In this section, we will study different classification strategies in the light of the formulas from Section~\ref{sec:additional:cost:term}.

-\paragraph{Oblivious Strategies.} We will first consider strategies that do not use information of previous classifications for future classifications.
-To this end, we call a decision tree \emph{oblivious} if for each level all nodes $v$ on this level share the same label $l(v)$, i.\,e., either in all nodes on a given level an element is compared with the smaller pivot first, or in all nodes on a given level an element is compared with the larger pivot first.
+\paragraph{Oblivious Strategies} We will first consider strategies that do not use information of previous classifications for future classifications.
+To this end, we call a classification tree \emph{oblivious} if for each level all nodes $v$ on this level share the same label $l(v) \in \{\text{p},\text{q}\}$.
 This means that these algorithms do not react to the outcome of previous classifications, but use a fixed sequence of pivot choices.
 Examples for such strategies are, e.\,g., \begin{itemize} \item always compare to the smaller pivot first, \item always compare to the larger pivot first, \item alternate the pivots in each step. \end{itemize} Let $f^\text{q}_n$ denote the average number of comparisons to the larger pivot first.
 By assumption this value is independent of $s$ and $\ell$.
 Hence these strategies make sure that $f^\text{q}_{s,\ell} = f^\text{q}_n$ and $f^\text{p}_{s,\ell} = n - 2 - f^\text{q}_n$ for all pairs of values $s, \ell$.

 Applying Lemma~\ref{lemma:01} gives us